Quick Facts

 Theatre and early work

-The following year, Eggar starred in the comedy Walk, Don't Run (1966) with Cary Grant (his last picture) and Jim Hutton, followed by a lead role as Emma Fairfax in Richard Fleischer's musical adaptation of Doctor Dolittle (1967).
-In 1963, she played the title character in "Marcia", a second-season episode of The Saint.
-After her appearance in The Saint, Eggar did not appear in television for 10 years, instead focusing exclusively on feature films.
-Although she co-starred with Yul Brynner on the 1972 television series Anna and the King, she did not make another television guest appearance until 1973, when she starred in the episode "The Cardboard House" of the romantic anthology series Love Story.
-The same year, she played Phyllis Dietrichson in a television remake of Double Indemnity.
+Although she co-starred with Yul Brynner in the television series Anna and the King (1972) she did not make another television guest appearance until 1973, when she starred in the episode 'The Cardboard House' of the romantic anthology series Love Story.
+That same year she played Phyllis Dietrichson in a TV remake of the 1944 film Double Indemnity.

-Move to United States and Canada
+Move to United States

-In 1973, Eggar relocated to the United States, settling in Los Angeles, and appeared first in television, guest starring on episodes of Starsky & Hutch and Columbo, the latter with Peter Falk and Theodore Bikel in the episode "The Bye-Bye Sky High IQ Murder Case".
-She would go on to star in a number of horror films, including The Dead Are Alive (1972), A Name for Evil (1973), The Uncanny (1977), and David Cronenberg's cult sci-fi film The Brood (1979).
-In 1980, she filmed the Canadian slasher film Curtains, released in 1983.
+In 1973, Eggar moved to the United States, settling in Los Angeles, and appeared first in television, guest-starring in episodes of Starsky & Hutch and Columbo, the latter with Peter Falk and Theodore Bikel in the episode 'The Bye-Bye Sky High IQ Murder Case'.
+She would go on to star in a number of horror films, including A Name for Evil (1973) and Demonoid Messenger of Death (1981).

-She also appeared as Maggie Gioberti in "The Vintage Years", the pilot for the drama Falcon Crest, but was replaced by Susan Sullivan when the series went into production.
+She also appeared as Maggie Gioberti in 'The Vintage Years', the pilot for the drama Falcon Crest, but was replaced by Susan Sullivan when the series went into production.
+She appeared twice on The Love Boat, first charming ship's captain, Merrill Stubing (played by Gavin McLeod), as fortune-teller Mary-Louise Murphy in 2 March 1979's 'A Funny Valentine'.
+Her second sailing, in 'Touchdown Twins', which was aired on 14 February 1981, was as Meg Chase, the mother of Billy (played by Philip Brown (actor)) whose friend Frank (played by Vincent Van Patten) develops a crush on Eggar's character.
 She appeared in the drama Dark Horse (1992), followed by the superhero film The Phantom (1996).
 In 1997, she provided the voice of Hera in Disney's animated film Hercules; she would also supply the voice for the subsequent television series.
 Eggar also had a role in the sci-fi thriller The Astronaut's Wife (1999), which starred Johnny Depp.

 She has appeared as the wife of Captain Jean-Luc Picard's brother Robert on the television series Star Trek: The Next Generation, and as Sarah Templeton, the wife of Speaker of the House Nathan Templeton (Donald Sutherland), on the short-lived television series Commander in Chief, which starred Geena Davis.
-In 2000, she had a brief run as Charlotte Devine in the American soap opera All My Children.
+In the year 2000, she had a brief run as Charlotte Devane in the American soap opera All My Children.
 In 2003, she appeared in the first season of Cold Case, episode 14 ("The Boy in the Box") as Sister Vivian.
 In 2009, she played the mother of Jack and Becky Gallagher in season 1, episode 11 ("Lines in the Sand") of the Fox television series Mental.

 Personal life